Amzani/apidesk-sdk-test-def/docs/models/components/activitiessortby.md

 # ActivitiesSortBy

-Specify the field by which to sort the activities, such as 'date' or 'type'.
-This determines the order in which the activities are returned.
+The field on which to sort the activities.
+This property specifies the attribute used for sorting, such as 'date' or 'type', to arrange the activities accordingly.

 ## Example Usage